bdring/ESP32_Atari_1020_Controller/README.md

 - Web Server with UI
 - Print from SD Card

-To learn more about this project, see this blog post.
+To learn more about this project, see this blog post (coming soon).

 ### <a name="donation"></a>Donation